filiphric/filiphric.com-new/content/generating-random-user-in-cypress-test/index.md

 Signing up before each test may create quite a lot of data.
 On the other hand, it helps our tests with being separated from one another.
 This is usually a good thing, but for most of the tests, creating a new user might be a little bit of an overkill.

 By the way, that curly bracket syntax is known as destructuring.
-It’s a JavaScript syntax, and I wrote <nuxt-link to="/using-destructuring-in-cypress">an article about how to use it in Cypress</nuxt-link>.
+It’s a JavaScript syntax, and I wrote [an article about how to use it in Cypress](/using-destructuring-in-cypress).

 ## Creating a script
 This is an approach I have chosen in the past.
 Basically, before I’d start my test with `cypress run` I’d run a script that would create my test user and write it to a file.
 I’d then use that file in my test and log in with my user.